Summer family fun at Cotehele

 Perfect lunch and picnic spots

-The Barn Restaurant near the house is open daily for takeaway only.
-You can pick up additional picnic supplies, hot and cold drinks, cream teas, pasties, ice-creams and more.
-If you are popping into the Barn Restaurant you are required to wear a face covering whilst inside.
+The Barn Restaurant and Edgcumbe tea room (takeaway only) are both open daily.
+You can pick up picnic supplies, hot and cold drinks, cream teas, pasties, ice-creams and more.
+If you are popping into the Barn Restaurant or Edgcumbe tea room you are required to wear a face covering whilst inside.
 Please remember to bring one with you.

 There is plenty of space to enjoy a picnic at Cotehele.
 There are designated picnic areas by the car park on the quay and in the meadow near the house, but you are welcome to set up your picnic in the orchard or in the garden too.
 Please remember to always take your rubbish home with you.